Lamont Stephenson

 Lamont Stephenson (born April 3, 1975) is an American former fugitive who was added to the FBI Ten Most Wanted Fugitives list on October 11, 2018.
-He was wanted for the murder of his fiancée, Olga DeJesus, on October 17, 2014, in Newark, New Jersey.
+He was wanted for the murder of his fiancée, Olga Ivette DeJesus, on October 17, 2014, in Newark, New Jersey.
 He also killed her dog in the attack.
 Stephenson was the 521st fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
 He was captured in Maryland on March 7, 2019, as authorities were investigating a suspicious vehicle.
 Police say that he was also wanted in a second homicide committed on March 6, 2019.

 Background

 Lamont Stephenson was born on April 3, 1975, in New Jersey.
 He attended the same high school as Olga DeJesus, and reunited with her at their 20th Bloomfield Tech high school reunion.
 The two eventually got engaged.
 DeJesus had two children, while Stephenson had four children from two previous marriages.
 According to DeJesus' family, the couple was very happy together and were due to marry in 2016.
 Stephenson had no criminal history on record.